 Then, from the Search engine dropdown, select Others and look for Amazon in the list of the search engines available for the country that you just selected.

 Next, add the Amazon product ASIN (Amazon Standard Identification Number), one per line, for each product that you want to track with Advanced Web Ranking using this format: *.amazon.com/*asin* (example: *.amazon.com/*B07XSS3Z9J* ).

 Once you create the project, you can add additional ASINs from Project Settings> Overview > Basic settings section.
 Click on any of the alias tags under the main URL field to open the Edit Aliases wizard and add the new AINS as [Custom Value] aliases.

-For importing a large number of aliases, you can also use the update project API call which allows to programmatically modifying an existing project’s inputs.
+For importing a large number of aliases, you can also use the update project API call which allows you to programmatically modify an existing project’s inputs.